 9. You will experience side effects and complications if you push the boundaries.

 10. Your ‘tool’ has been designed to help you lose weight in a healthy, controlled manner.
-If you experience persistent dumping, diarrhea or bloating- you are reverting to the old habits you had instead of carefully listening to your tool and your team.
+If you experience persistent dumping, diarrhoea or bloating- you are reverting to old habits instead of carefully listening to your tool and your team.
 Having a diet that consists of crisps, chocolates and popcorn cannot be good for any stomach; so how would it be good for the newly created pouch?

 11. You will not be able to abuse alcohol.
 Alcohol breakdown requires an enzyme called alcoholic dehydrogenase secreted by your stomach.
 Your pouch will secrete a far lesser amount of this enzyme and therefore having an excessive amount to drink is as good as pouring pure alcohol into your blood stream.

 12. You will have to take vitamin supplements.
 This should be done in a controlled and scientific manner by your endocrinologist.
 These supplements are not given to ‘make you feel better’.
 They are critical to your well-being and in preventing the onset of deficiencies.
 It is paramount to understand that we replace only those elements and vitamins that would normally have been absorbed from your food by the greater curve of your stomach and the first 80 cm after the gastric outlet.
 You cannot take yourself to the chemist and follow your own shotgun approach.